How easy it is to make creative sandwiches in Penang!

-The sambal hae bee from the shops are wetter and redder in colour.
-It does not keep well but are convenient and easily available.
+The sambal hae bee from the shops is wetter and redder in colour.
+It does not keep well but is convenient and easily available.
 It is rather versatile and can be taken with rice or used as a condiment to go with ladies' fingers or four angle beans instead of sambal belacan.

 Finger-sized cucumber sandwiches are easy to make, yet delicious.
 Use Japanese cucumbers; they have beautiful forest green skins with long and slender bodies.

 Comb the internet for recipes on how to make good Japanese egg sandwiches.
 The filling is creamy and bursting with a rich egg yolk flavour.
 Of course, always opt for a good sandwich loaf that is fresh and has the right bouncy texture.

 Use an egg slicer and make a different sandwich altogether.
 Pack it with lettuce, top with egg slices, cheese and drizzle everything with a flavourful sesame seed dressing.